Palestinian art: Palestinian artists in Palestine

 From both the historical and theoretical perspectives, the Arabs in Israel are part of the Palestinian Arab people.
 Their definition as 'Israeli Arabs' was formed concurrent with the emergence of the issue of the Palestinian refugees, and the establishment of the State of Israel on the ruins of the Palestinian people.
 Thus, the point of departure from which the history of the Palestinians in Israel is written is the very point in which the history of the Palestinians outside Israel was created.
 One cannot point at a nationality or national group called 'Israeli Arabs' or 'the Arabs of Israel'.

 Ben Zvi suggests that this definition pinpoints the dialectic underpinning the identity of this group of artists who are identified "on the one hand, as part of a broad Palestinian cultural system, and on the other—in a differentiated manner—as the Palestinian minority in Israel."

-Shareef Sarhan created the The Lighthouse of Gaza sculpture in 2016.
+Shareef Sarhan created The Lighthouse of Gaza sculpture in 2016.

 The issue of identity becomes particularly clear in an artwork of the Palestinian artist Raafat Hattab from Jaffa.
 The video performance "untitled" was part of the exhibition "Men in the Sun" in the Herzliya Museum of Contemporary Art in 2009.
 In the work, Raafat Hattab is seen as he poures water into a bucket in order to lengthily water an olive tree which is a sign for the lost paradise before 1948.
 The scene is primed by the song Hob (Love) by the Lebanese Ahmad Kaabour which expresses the need for Palestinian solidarity.
 The chorus repeats the phrase "I left a place" and it seems as if the video is dealing with memory.
 But as the camera zooms out, the spectator realizes that Hattab and the olive tree both actually stand in the middle of the Rabin Square, a main place in Tel Aviv, and the water used for watering the tree comes from the nearby fountain.